quarian/react-features-exercise/README.md

 ## Requirements

 The stylistic solutions are up to you, but here are the technical requirements for the project.
 Remember, you should show your mastery of React here, so keep that in mind when designing the solution.
+You can use npm packages as you see fit, keeping still in mind that this should show your programming abilities.

 ### Spicy tic-tac-toe squares